MetanoKid/coding-scars/_drafts/tdd-triple-triad.md

 So, now that we mostly know how the system works, let's start creating the logic in a TDD/BDD way!

-# Language and libraries
+## Language and libraries

 This time, we'll be using Scala to illustrate the concepts in this post.
-It's JVM-based language that mixes Object-Oriented Programming and Functional Programming in a very nice way.
+It's is a JVM-based language that mixes Object-Oriented Programming and Functional Programming in a very nice way.
 I'm not a professional Scala developer (not even close!) but I like its readability and the benefits of being _immutable-by-default_.
-If you want to follow along, head to [the official Scala site](https://www.scala-lang.org/) to learn how to set it up on your computer.
+If you want to follow along, head to [the official Scala site](https://www.scala-lang.org/){:target="_blank"} to learn how to set it up on your computer.

-We'll be using [ScalaTest](http://www.scalatest.org/install) to help us with our TDD/BDD implementation, so you should also go to its site to know how to configure it in case you're following along.
+We'll be using [ScalaTest](http://www.scalatest.org/install){:target="_blank"} to help us with our TDD/BDD implementation, so you should also go to its site to know how to configure it in case you're following along.
+Also, you can read [this interesting post](https://semaphoreci.com/community/tutorials/a-hands-on-introduction-to-scalatest){:target="_blank"} on how to use ScalaTest more in depth than we'll do.

+## Game logic

+So, let's go item by item through the list of rules.

-## First functionality: an empty Board
+### An empty Board

 Let's take a look back at the feature list.
-The first two ones were:
+It started as:

   * The `Board` is a 3x3 square grid.
-  * All `Cells` in the grid start empty.

-So those are the first things we'll build.
+So that's the first thing we'll build.

-### TDD checklist: create a test, make it run
+#### TDD checklist: create a test, make it run

 Let's start by creating this test specification: